 As noted in Section 3, bring several copies of all of the required documents, as well as your checkbook.
 This way when you see an apartment you like you can immediately fill-out an application, pay the application fee, and have copies of all the required documentation.
 It speeds up the process and if you are the first person to fill-out an application for the apartment, your chances of getting the apartment are much higher.
 Timing is important and being ready helps to speed everything along.

-When looking at apartments, it is best to have everyone who are part of the decision-making process with you – spouse, partner, roommate, parent, etc.
+When looking at apartments, it is best to have everyone who is part of the decision-making process with you – spouse, partner, roommate, parent, etc.

 It is easiest to use a real estate broker when looking for an apartment, particularly if you do not already live in the area.
-Many landlords give the apartment listing to a broker, since the broker will conduct the credit check and confirm all of the information on a prospective tenant’s application.
-Therefore, paying a broker’s fee is sometimes unavoidable.
-However, it is possible to find an apartment without one, and there are a variety of ways of doing so (See section about real estate brokers below).
+Many landlords give the apartment listing to a broker, since the broker will conduct the credit check and confirm all of the information on a prospective tenant’s application, so paying a broker’s fee is sometimes unavoidable.
+However, it is possible to find an apartment without one, and there are a variety of ways of doing so (see “No Fee Apartments”).

 If possible, go apartment hunting during the week when most people are working.
 If you see an apartment on Friday, it will probably not be available by Monday, since Saturday and Sunday are when most people look for apartments.
 Also, the best apartments tend to be listed during the first two weeks of the month.